Thursday, 15 January 2026

 Upgrading Windows 7 To Windows 10

 With Windows 7, you will want to make sure your applications are compatible with Windows 10.
 If the version you are using is not, then a newer version probably is.
-You then need to find out if your computer is capable of running Windows 10.
+You then need to find out whether your computer can run Windows 10.
 Certain slower processors, memory, and graphics cards might not be supported.
 Assuming that they are, you might be able to upgrade to Windows 10 in a day or two.

 If you’re going to do this, try one machine as a pilot test.
 If that goes well, then upgrade the rest.

-It should go without saying -- but I’ll say it anyway -- that before you do something as drastic as upgrading your operating system, make sure you have a good and tested backup of the machine first.
+It should go without saying -- but I’ll say it anyway -- that before you do something as drastic as upgrading your operating system, make sure you have a good, tested backup of the machine.

 And you might recall that Microsoft used to offer a free upgrade to Windows 10.
 Well, it might still be possible for you to do that.
 Talk to us, and we’ll explain how.